ansible-community/pytest-molecule/README.rst

 Once you install pytest-molecule you should be able to just run `pytest` in order to run molecule on all roles and scenarios.

+Optionally you can define `MOLECULE_OPTS` for passing extra parameters to each molecule call.

 Installation
 ------------